beginning of content

 Your surgeon will remove the hernial sac and close the weak spot with strong stitches or a synthetic mesh.

-How can I prepare myself for the operation?
+How can I prepare myself for the procedure?

-If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.
+If you smoke, stopping now may reduce your risk of developing complications and will improve your long-term health.

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.

-Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
+Regular exercise should help to prepare you for the procedure, help you to recover and improve your long-term health.
 Do not do exercises that involve heavy lifting or make your hernia painful.
 Before you start exercising, ask the healthcare team or your GP for advice.

 What complications can happen?

-Some complications can be serious and can even cause death.
+Some complications may be serious and may even cause death.

 General complications of any operation